jcbrinfo/bakfile/README.md

 `tk.bakfile_data`, do the following:

 1. Edit the `src/tk.backfile_users/root/ssh-users` file to reflect the desired user list and UIDs.
-For details, see the “Files” section.
+For details, see the “2.1.
+Files” section.

    **Note:** During the following steps, `tar` will be used to export and reimport the `/home` volume.
 To restore ownership, it will try to match user